 A solar panel installation is no small decision, so there must be evidence demonstrating its effectiveness for so many homeowners and businesses to make the switch.
 Learning more about solar energy — finding solar energy facts — can help you make a more informed decision.

 There are plenty of facts pointing to the solar industry as the future when it comes to electricity generation in the United States.
-Sure, there are considerations that will be made along the way, but solar power systems have proven themselves time and time again.
+Sure, there are considerations that will be made along the way, but solar power systems have proven themselves time and time again as an abundant energy resource.

 From businesses to residential homes, if you’re considering making the jump to solar power, here are a few interesting facts that might help you make up your mind.